RogA569/WebGL_Spring_2022/final/README.md

 <h2>Potentiometer</h2>
 User can "page through" the story by interacting with a potentiometer connected to a breadboard through Arduino.
 Specifically, user must turn the potentiometer all the way around to go to the next page.
 The direction the user should turn (clockwise/ctrclockwise) depends on whether the page is an odd or even number.
 Even number --> clockwise; odd number --> counterclockwise.

-<h2>Spacebar (originally Button)</h2>
-To replay the "page", both its animation and narration.

 <h2>Special Ending Interaction</h2>

-After the ending, if the user decides to finish the story/experience (i.e. no returning to the first page), an Arduino-interfaced LED (already on when user gets to the last page) will shine in a **GREEN** color.
+After the ending, if the user decides to finish the story/experience (i.e. no returning to the first page), an Arduino-interfaced LED (already on when user gets to the last page) will shine in a **RED** color.
-If they instead go back to the beginning of the story, the LED will turn to a **RED** color.
+If they instead go back to the beginning of the story, the LED will turn to a **GREEN** color.
 User can return to the beginning by turning the potentiometer all the way clockwise, as the last page (pg.
 8) is an even-numbered page.
 <!--  -->
 <!-- What if going back to the beginning gives a new ending?
 (Earth, shellfied, develops a crack) -->